alexandre-eisenmann/plato/cv.md

 ## Presentation

-As an Emerging Technologist and Researcher with over 20 years of experience in software development, computer science, data science, and mathematics, I am passionate about using technology to create positive change in society.
-Throughout my career, I have worked with a variety of organizations, including banks, financial companies, educational institutions, scientific organizations, startups, and R&D centers.
+I am an Artificial Intelligence Thought Leader with over 20 years of expertise in software development, computer science, data science, and an abiding passion for mathematics.

-As a leader in my field, I prioritize creating a positive and collaborative work environment where everyone's ideas are respected and valued.
-I believe in fostering a culture of learning and growth, and I am committed to helping my team members develop their skills and achieve their full potential.
-I hold a Master of Science (Research) degree in Computer Science and two bachelor's degrees in Mathematics and Business, and I am always looking for opportunities to learn and grow as a professional.

-Throughout my career, I have been fortunate enough to work with some of the most cutting-edge technologies.
-This experience has given me the nuanced and relevant expertise necessary to thrive as an advisor to companies seeking guidance on emerging technologies.
-I enjoy creating an environment where everyone can grow and thrive, and I am committed to using my knowledge and experience to help organizations achieve their goals.
+I find fulfillment in influencing and designing prototypes and proof of concepts in unknown and unproven technology.
+In this ever-evolving technological landscape, I bring both intuition and experience to discern the fundamental concepts that my team and I need to learn and understand.
+This approach enables us to bring ideas to life and explore the art of the possible.

+I excel in translating complex technological concepts into clear and accessible language, fostering collaboration between technical teams and business/management.
+This ensures a seamless and productive partnership that results in innovation with both depth and clarity.

 ## Highlights

-- Artificial Intelligence and Appled Mathematics Advisor
+- Artificial Intelligence and Generative AI though leadership
+- Applied Mathematics Advisory
 - Listed as an inventor of a computer vision application in a Patent Application
 - Emergent Technology Evangelist
-- Leadership in Quantum Computing exploration.
+- Leadership in Quantum Computing research.
-- Early Transformers and Generative AI exploration.
 - Machine Learning practitioner and mentor.
 - Master's degree (Research) in Computer Science.
 - Bachelor's in Mathematics.